 Health Insurance - When on State duty, the State continues to pay for health coverage for members of the National Guard.
 When on Federal active duty, the State will pay for coverage in the State Health Plan for at least 30 days from the date of active service pursuant to the orders.
 Partial premiums are not accepted; therefore, if a full premium is paid to cover a partial month, coverage will also continue to the end of that month.
+After that, the employee may choose to continue coverage in the State Health Plan by paying the full premium.

-If the employee chooses to exhaust vacation leave, the State also pays for coverage while exhausting leave.
+Advisory Note: If the employee chooses to exhaust vacation leave, the State also pays for coverage while exhausting leave.